ottenwbe/bosh-install/README.md

   description = "Secret Access"
 }

-/** AZ which is used by default during the deployment */ variable "default_az" {
+variable "default_az" {
-  description = "Default AZ"
-  default     = "eu-central-1a"
+  description = "Default Availability Zone which is used during the eployment" default     = "eu-central-1a"
 }

-/** Region which is used by default during te rollout */ variable "region" {
+variable "region" {
-  description = "AWS region to host the bosh network" default     = "eu-central-1"
+  description = "AWS region to host the bosh environment" default     = "eu-central-1"
 }

-/** Default GW */
 variable "vpc_gw" {
-  description = "GW for the vpc" default     = "10.0.0.1"
+  description = "Gateway for the vpc" default     = "10.0.0.1"
 }

-/** GW for the bosh network */ variable "bosh_gw" {
+variable "bosh_gw" {
-  description = "GW for the bosh network" default     = "10.0.1.1"
+  description = "Gateway for the bosh network" default     = "10.0.1.1"
 }